lycus/mci/docs/assembly_language.rst

     ParameterList : "(" [ [ `MetadataList` ] `Parameter` { "," [ `MetadataList` ] `Parameter` } ] ")"

-The ``noescape`` parameter only has significance for pointers, references, arrays, and vectors.
+The ``noescape`` parameter only has significance for pointers, references, arrays, vectors, and function pointers.
 It indicates that the function will not escape an alias (i.e. pointer) to the pointed-to object.
 This means that the parameter is guaranteed to only reside in the current stack frame, or within objects that satisfy this same constraint.

 Registers
 ---------